Flamboyant Chinese princeling faces final indignity

 Bo is a son of late vice-premier Bo Yibo, making the younger Bo a “princeling” - a child of an incumbent, retired or late national leader.

 His wife was a lawyer and their son, Bo Guagua, was educated at an expensive, elite British private school and then Oxford University.
-The younger Bo’s Facebook photos from parties caused their own Internet stir.
+The younger Bo’s Facebook photos from parties caused their own Internet stir in China.

 While wooing investors, Bo also envisioned low-cost housing for rural poor and migrant laborers, designed to appeal to then-President Hu Jintao’s goal of creating a “harmonious society”.